hrimfisk/hrimfisk.github.io/resume.md

                     - 1st Person Dungeon Crawler developed in Unreal Engine 4 for PC using C++ and blueprints <br>
                     - Utilizes Expanded Save Game Library for saving and loading any number of characters that players create<br>
                     - Custom dungeon and loot generation, combat, spells, UI, and AI<br>
-                    - Implemented, debugged, and reﬁned gameplay through prototyping and iterative game development<br>
+                    - Designed, implemented, and debugged scalable systems through prototyping and iterative development<br>
                     - Released on Steam August 4th 2023
                     <div class="dont-print">
                         <a href="https://store.steampowered.com/app/2519470/Project_Rogue/" target="_blank">Steam Link</a>